DrrrChatbots/drrr-botext/manuals/script-en.md

 }
 ```

-※ Note "timer" and "later" will eval your expression on the timestamp you set, if the result is a function, it will feed arguments to it, and the result if the function call is still a function, the above actions will be continue repeating.
+※ Note "timer" and "later" will eval your expression on the timestamp you set, if the result is a function, it will feed arguments to it, and the result of the function call is still a function, the above actions will be continue repeating.

 ### new/delete